SatyamCode/FormReactJS/README.md

 That's it.
 It was fun making it.

-U can checkout this code working at https://formreactjs.herokuapp.com/
+U can checkout this code working at https://itzsatya.github.io/FormReactJS/ and https://formreactjs.herokuapp.com/

 Peace